SilkRose/Pony/stories/ticking-love/ticking-love.md

 "What are you taking notes on?"

-Twilight blushes.
+Twilight blushes and moves her notes farther from my view.
 "Stuff and things."

 *Twenty.
 Where'd that blush come from?*

-"Oh, is it a secret?
+I say excitedly, "Oh, is it a secret?
 I can keep a secret!"

 Twilight sighs.
 "I'm writing down how I feel about a certain pony."

 *Nineteen.
 I hope its me!*

-"Which pony?"
+"What kind of feelings?"

-"I can't tell you, not yet at least."
+Twilight's blush intensifies.
+"Romantic feelings."

 *Eighteen.
-I can't wait to know!*
+I hope it's me!*

-"Do I know them?"
+"Who is it?
+Do I know them?"

-"Hmm, yes, very well."
+Twilight's voice becomes melancholic, "I can't say yet, and yes, very well."

 *Seventeen.
 I need to know.*